 Emancipation means becoming legally independent from the government.
 If you enter into foster care, the government becomes legally responsible for you.
 A fully emancipated young adult may choose where to live, may earn, keep and spend wages, enter into legally binding contracts, sue and be sued in court, and buy and sell real property.

-DCFS is no longer obligated to help you, but you can re-enter up until the age of 21 in California.
+DCFS is no longer obligated to help you, but you can re-enter up until the age of 21 in California and many other states.
 To be eligible for re-entry and to receive Extended Foster Care benefits you must:

 - Have had a court order for foster care placement on your 18th birthday; and

 In California, there is no limitation on the number of times a you may exit and subsequently return to juvenile court jurisdictions and foster care or resume participation in NRLG Extended Benefits.
 Your circumstances and needs may change several times between the ages of eighteen (18) and twenty-one (21) years.

 As of now, 28 states, the District of Columbia, and nine Tribes have been approved for Title IV-E extended foster care.
 Under this federal program, youth are usually allowed to remain in foster care until age 21.
 Some of the remaining 22 states do not have federally approved extended foster care programs, but do fund extended foster care programs through the state.

 These states extend foster care beyond age 18 through the federal program: Alabama, Arkansas, California, Colorado, Connecticut, Georgia, Hawaii, Illinois, Indiana (age out at 20), Louisiana, Maine, Maryland, Massachusetts (age out at 22), Michigan, Minnesota, Nebraska, New Mexic, New York, North Carolina, North Dakota, Ohio, Oregon, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin.